unfoldingWord-dev/d43-catalog/README.md

 * Install [pip](https://pypi.org/project/pip/)
 * Run `pip install -r requirements.txt`
 * install [Apex](https://apex.run/) and configure with your aws credentials
-* run `apex --profile prod deploy` to publish everything to production
+* run `apex --env prod deploy` to publish everything to production
-* or you can run `apex --profile prod deploy ts-v2-catalog` for example to publish a single funtion.
+* or you can run `apex --env prod deploy ts_v2_catalog` for example to publish a single function.

 ## How it Works